Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Currimundi, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Currimundi has experienced around 12 dwellings receiving development approval per year.
-An estimated 63 homes were approved over the past 5 financial years, between FY-21 and FY-25, with an additional 10 approved so far in FY-26.
-Despite a population fall during this period, development activity has been adequate relative to population changes, which may be positive for buyers.
+AreaSearch analysis of ABS building approval numbers indicates that Currimundi has had around 12 dwellings receiving development approval per year.
+Over the past five financial years, from FY-21 to FY-25, approximately 63 homes were approved, with a further 10 approved so far in FY-26.
+Despite population decline during this period, development activity has been adequate relative to population changes, which may benefit buyers.

 Frequently Asked Questions - Development